 5. The deciding-for-each-other stage

-This is the most crucial stage since you end up making important decisions by consulting your “emotional” partner.
+This is the most crucial stage out of all the stages of emotional affair that one goes through.
+Since you end up making important decisions by consulting your “emotional” partner.
 It’s they who decides what dress suits you, whether you should change your job and if both of you are watching your diet it’s usually that kind of food that gets cooked at home.
 A sudden decision to party with friends might be turned down by you because you miss your “emotional partner” and they might be upset that you partied without them.

 This stage does become exasperating for your committed partner because they fail to understand why you are behaving so weirdly and taking all decisions excluding them.